 If you purchased a license from a retail license agent, online, or by phone you can visit www.gooutdoorsvirginia.com, select “Manage Your Account” and reprint your license anytime.
 You can also visit any retail license agent that sells hunt/fish licenses or call the Headquarters office at (804) 367-1000 during normal business hours.

 Where to Get a License

-- Existing Customers: Log in using your date of birth and either your DGIF Customer ID or your previous year’s DGIF license number and license year.
+- Existing Customers: Log in using your date of birth and either your DWR Customer ID or your previous year’s DWR license number and license year.

 Select the license(s) you want, pay with your credit card and print your license if needed.

-Sold by some clerks of the Circuit Court and hundreds of license agents around the state.
-Not sold at Department regional offices.
+Sold by some clerks of the Circuit Court, at license agents across Virginia, and DWR headquarters.
+Not sold at DWR regional offices.